John C. Tan/AP

 By tracking and sequencing the malaria parasite genome using, eventually, a global surveillance system, researchers expect to be able to make global maps of places at risk of resistant forms of malaria.

 But the breadth of the discovery's potential reach is still unclear, and deploying a monitoring system in every region with malaria is no small feat.
-Clive Shiff, a researcher with the Malaria Research Institute at John Hopkins University, tells Shots that while the findings' implications are profound, the complicated process of putting it into practice on the ground could forestall immediate impacts.
+Clive Shiff, a researcher with the Malaria Research Institute at Johns Hopkins University, tells Shots that while the findings' implications are profound, the complicated process of putting it into practice on the ground could forestall immediate impacts.

 Kwiatkowski predicts that the price of genome sequencing will eventually fall enough to make it cost effective to implement on a large scale.